 Te Rito Course Five: Identity

-Welcome to Course Five of Kia Māia's Te Rito Bicultural Competency E-Learning Modules.
-This is the first of three new courses designed to take learners to the next level after completing Te Rito Courses 1-4.
+Welcome to Courses Five to Seven of Kia Māia's Te Rito Bicultural Competency E-Learning Modules.
+These new courses are designed to take learners to the next level after completing Te Rito Courses 1-4.

-There are ten short modules in Course Five.
+There are ten short modules in each course of Courses Five to Seven of Te Rito.
 As with the previous fourteen modules, they can be accessed via a workplace learning management system or through our own online LMS, providing the ability to track user progress so learning can be seen, measured and acknowledged.

 Each module contains a variety of new information and perspectives, delivered by approachable guides in an updated aesthetic, designed to stimulate thought and broaden learners' experience in ways they can act on.